ofiala-a51/stat.ink/doc/api-2/authorization.md

 If stat.ink requires API access authorization, you need to use the following methods.

-  -Use the API key assigned to each user.
+  - Use the API key assigned to each user.
 (This API key is the same as v1 API)

-  -Use the `Authorization: Bearer` HTTP header.
+  - Use the `Authorization: Bearer` HTTP header.

 Get API key